 My name is Brian M. Woody, founder of Woody Calculus and a university mathematics professor with over 25 years of experience teaching mathematics at the university level, including teaching at Colorado State University.
-I have worked with many CSU students in courses such as Calculus, Differential Equations, and Linear Algebra, and have helped thousands of university students master difficult subjects such as Calculus, Differential Equations, Abstract Algebra, and Real Analysis, while maintaining 5-star reviews on Google and a 5.0 rating on RateMyProfessors.
+I have helped thousands of students succeed in Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis, and I have maintained ★★★★★ 5-star reviews on Google along with a 5.0 rating on RateMyProfessors.

 Woody Calculus on Skool